 Places are offered based on a variety of equally important criteria, our full admissions policy can be viewed below.

-If you are interested in enrolling in St. Aloysius’ College, you can fill out our Online Enrolment Application Form here:
+If you are interested in enrolling in St. Aloysius’ College, you can fill out our Online Expressions of Interest here:

 St. Aloysius College Admissions Policy